 How Long You Have Worked Remotely: fully remote: 2.5 years; partially remote, closer to 5 years

-Why Working Remotely Works for You: Life requires actions to occur between the hours of 9-5, if you are working that entire time, then something will drop.
+Why Working from Home Works for You: Life requires actions to occur between the hours of 9-5.
+If you are working that entire time, then something will drop.
 Remote work enables me to integrate life and work, with no disruption to my productivity.

 Remote Work Won’t Work for You If: You lack self-discipline.